abhishek9373/fyle-internship-challenge-23/README.md

 Positions the dropdown and styles its appearance.
 Styles for Repository Cards:
 Defines the layout and appearance of individual repository cards.

+Note: github block user if user exceeds the rate of 5 so due to that greater than 5 repo per page does not display the multiple languages instead only show one language.